and-murray/wharf-spaces/_bmad-output/planning-artifacts/prds/prd-wharf-spaces-2026-06-09/prd.md

 - **OQ-001** — FR-003: What verification method should be used for email/password sign-in — OTP, email link, or user's choice?
 Owner: TBD.
 Revisit condition: before architecture begins.
 - **OQ-002** — FR-034: What are the data retention obligations on permanent tenant removal?
 Does GDPR require a retention period before hard delete?
 Owner: TBD.
 Revisit condition: before GDPR section is finalised.
 - **OQ-003** — FR-039: What is the new app name?
 Owner: TBD.
 Revisit condition: before any public-facing copy is written.

-- **OQ-001** — FR-003: What verification method should be used for email/password sign-in — OTP, email link, or user's choice?
-Owner: TBD.
-Revisit condition: before architecture begins.

 ---